hmrc/api-example-microservice/README.md

  ```

 ## hello-application
-This is an application-restricted resource (hence it requires a server token in the `Authorization` header)
+This is an application-restricted resource (hence it requires an OAuth 2.0 token in the `Authorization` header)

 request:
 ```